nightroman/PowerShellTraps/Basic/Comparison-operators-with-collections/README.md

-### Comparison operators work scalars and collections differently
+### Comparison operators work differently with scalars and collections

 See